Ingrid Andress

 Ingrid Elizabeth Andress (born September 21, 1991) is an American country pop singer-songwriter.
 She has released two albums: Lady Like (2020) and Good Person (2022).
-She has achieved commercial success with "More Hearts Than Mine" (2019), which peaked at number 30 on the Billboard Hot 100; "The Stranger" (2020), which peaked at number 49 on Country Airplay; "Wishful Drinking" (2021), which peaked at number 47 on the Billboard Hot 100; and "Feel Like This" (2023), which peaked at number 60 on Country Airplay.
+She has achieved commercial success with "More Hearts Than Mine" (2019), which peaked at number 30 on the Billboard Hot 100; "The Stranger" (2017 & 2020), which peaked at number 49 on Country Airplay; "Wishful Drinking" (2021), which peaked at number 47 on the Billboard Hot 100; and "Feel Like This" (2023), which peaked at number 60 on Country Airplay.
 She has also cowritten songs recorded by other artists including "Boys" (2017) by Charli XCX.

 Early life

 Andress was born in Southfield, Michigan, and grew up in Highlands Ranch, Colorado.
-She has three sisters and a brother and was mostly homeschooled until high school.
-Her father is former major league strength and conditioning coach Brad Andress, who worked for the Detroit Tigers, Colorado Rockies, and New York Mets.
-As a child, she learned to play piano and drums.
+She is the second of five children and has three sisters and a brother.
+She grew up in a sheltered and strict Christian household and was mostly homeschooled until high school.
+Her father, Brad Andress, is a former major league strength and conditioning coach who worked for the Detroit Tigers, Colorado Rockies, and New York Mets.
+Beginning at age 6, influenced by her mother, she learned to play piano and drums.
 In middle school, she frequently listened to Coldplay and Evanescence and she started a heavy metal music band.
-She attended Rock Canyon High School, where she participated in high school choir competitions.
+In 2009, she graduated from Rock Canyon High School, where she participated in high school choir competitions.

 Career

 Education and early career

 Andress attended Berklee College of Music and majored in songwriting and performance.
 She joined a cappella group Pitch Slapped and performed on the NBC singing competition The Sing-Off.
 Andress later joined the group Delilah and placed sixth.
 After leaving the show, Andress finished her degree in 2013 and underwent mentorship with her former teacher at Berklee and pop songwriter Kara DioGuardi.
 She then moved to Nashville, Tennessee, and signed a publishing deal with Sea Gayle Music and Arthouse Entertainment in 2014.
 From there, she began co-writing songs for other artists: "Boys" (2017), recorded by Charli XCX; "In Too Deep", recorded by Why Don't We, "Conflicted" (2018) recorded by Halestorm; "Girl in the Mirror" (2019) recorded by Bebe Rexha; and several songs on the No Saint (2019) album by Lauren Jenkins.

+Andress then decided that her songs were too personal to have someone else sing them.

+In 2017, she self-released "The Stranger", via her label, What Is an Ingrid, and published by Kara DioGuardi's Arthouse Entertainment.
+The song received airplay on satellite radio.
+She signed a talent management agreement with Blythe Scokin.
+In July 2018, Andress signed a recording contract with Warner Nashville and Atlantic Records.